MuhammadShoaib1126/Student-Record-Management-OOP-Project/README.md

 # 🎓 Student Record Management System

-A console-based **Student Record Management System** built in C++ as an OOP project.
-It allows managing student records with file persistence, user authentication, sorting, searching, GPA calculations, and report generation.
+A console-based **Student Record Management System** built in C++.
+This was developed as an OOP project to manage student records with full CRUD operations, file persistence, user authentication, sorting, searching, GPA calculations, and report generation.

 ---

-## 📌 Project Overview
+## 📌 Overview

 The system manages students across three departments:
 - **CS** (Computer Science)